nmoskaleva/dfs-trucreds-hackathon-1/track/dti/README.md

 Follow these instructions to develop a prototype using **Verity Flow** by [Avast](https://avast.com) for the ```Digital Trust Ideation``` track of the hackathon.

 Verity Flow will act as an issuer and as a verifier, and the Connect.Me mobile application will be the holder.

 ## Tutorial

-The following is a tutorial to lead you step-by-step through the issuance and verification flows using these tools.
+The following is a tutorial which leads you step-by-step through the issuance and verification flows using these tools.

 1. First, install the Connect.Me Digital Wallet mobile application on your iphone or android device.
 It is available for free from the Apple AppStore for your iphone device, or from Google Play for your android device.